 1. the optical imaging touchscreen

 An optical imaging touchscreen has several infrared cameras that detect when a shadow interrupts the infrared field.
-To do this, you must be close enough to the screen; shadows caused by clouds, for example, do not hinder the functioning of the Optical Imaging Touchscreen.
+To do this, you need to be close enough to the screen; shadows caused by clouds, for example, do not hinder the functioning of the optical imaging touchscreen.

 The touchscreen can use the shadow to determine where you touched the screen and how big the object you touched is.
 Optical imaging touchscreens are increasingly being used for large displays, such as interactive whiteboards in schools, but also for presentation purposes in conference rooms.